WE DESIGN SIXPLEXES IN TORONTO & GET BUILDING PERMITS

-At Land Development Experts, we design Sixplexes with an accessible-ready unit to fit on typical urban infill lots without changing neighborhood character in the City of Toronto.
+At Land Development Experts, we design Sixplexes with an accessible-ready unit to fit on typical urban infill lots without changing neighborhood character in the City of Toronto, and obtain building permits from the City of Toronto to build the https://toronto.citynews.ca/2026/02/27/battle-continues-over-torontos-sixplexes/" rel="noopener" target="_blank">sixplex.

 Sixplex means a building located on a single lot that has six dwelling units, with at least one dwelling unit entirely or partially above another.
 A sixplex is a type of detached houseplex and not an apartment building.
 An apartment building means a building that has seven or more dwelling units, with at least one dwelling unit entirely or partially above another, and each dwelling unit has a separate entrance directly from outside or through a common inside area.

-In the City of Toronto, Sixplexes are currently allowed in all the wards located within the pre-amalgamation City of Toronto and Borough of East York boundaries - Parkdale(Ward 4), Davenport (Ward 9), Spadina–Fort York (Ward 10), University–Rosedale (Ward 11), Toronto Centre (Ward 13), Toronto–St. Paul’s (Ward 12), Toronto–Danforth (Ward 14), and Beaches–East York (Ward 19),
+City of Toronto, now issues building permits to build Sixplexes in all the wards located within the pre-amalgamation City of Toronto and Borough of East York boundaries - Parkdale(Ward 4), Davenport (Ward 9), Spadina–Fort York (Ward 10), University–Rosedale (Ward 11), Toronto Centre (Ward 13), Toronto–St. Paul’s (Ward 12), Toronto–Danforth (Ward 14), and Beaches–East York (Ward 19),

 Scarborough North (Ward 23).